 A sampling of Spring 2016 final products

-In kindergarten, students studied corn, but also learned about how food gets from the farm to our table.
+In kindergarten, students studied corn, and also learned how food gets from the farm to our table.
 They learned about restaurants in our community of different cultures and how foods can be shared with others using recipes.
 They then created a restaurant where they used their social skills, speaking skills and math skills to serve parents their favorite recipes.
 What they learned about corn is captured in this video: The producer of the kindergarten film and former teaching fellow, Jaime Solano wrote: "I am very happy to be at this school, every day I grow more in love with the school and enjoy all that I am learning.
 This being my first year in MV, I was surprised to see all that children learn during the expedition and how they learn, so I wanted to help show this to others who have not lived it with us.
 Thus was born the idea, but the story had to be told by the protagonists, teachers and students.
 Thanks to the media workshop being conducted at MV and some prior knowledge, I could help make this first film."

 Reactions from parents

 In first grade students have been studying, “What is trash?”
 In addition to examining the ways in which people interpret trash, recycling and compostable materials, first graders learned how they might impact the world around them.
 They wrote letters to others sharing how they might take better care of their world.
 They created stepping stones for our future school garden which will forever remind people of how one person’s waste can be another person’s art when we reconsider what is trash.
 Students created Public Service Announcements videos capturing their learning about recycling, compost and litter.
 The day of celebrations of student learning, first graders happily shared what they had learned about the impact of waste.